 In the United States, Mazeppa was first produced at the Boston Opera House on 14 December 1922.
 The first complete performance in New York may have been as late as 1 May 1998, in a Kirov Opera production at the Metropolitan Opera House, conducted by Valery Gergiev.

 During the summer of 1883, Tchaikovsky left Moscow for his brother Anatoly's dacha at Podushkino, where he corrected the proofs of the opera.
 On 14/26 July he wrote to Modest Tchaikovsky: "I'm busy with the proofs...
 I've now developed an unhealthy obsession with the misprints and errors which disfigure the majority of my compositions.
 I'm doing all three sets of proofs myself in an enormous rush, so that I am ready to leave at the beginning of August [N.S.] .
 Throughout July the composer was weighed down with the enormous burden of proof-reading .
 The proofs were completed at the end of July/beginning of August .

 The piano arrangement was published by Jurgenson in August 1883, and it omitted the additional arioso for Mazepa (Act II, No. 10a) .
 Jurgenson issued the choral parts in July 1883, and the full score of the Gopak (Act I, No. 4) separately in December 1883.

-The full score and vocal-piano arrangement of Mazepa were published in volumes 6 (1969) and 38 (1968) respectively of Tchaikovsky's Complete Collected Works, edited by V. D. Vasilyev.
-They include the original versions of the scenes revised by the composer after the opera's première.
+The full score and vocal-piano reduction of Mazepa were published in volumes 6 (1969) and 38 (1968) respectively of Tchaikovsky's Complete Collected Works, edited by V. D. Vasilyev.
+They include the original versions of the scenes revised by the composer after the opera's premiere.

-The Glinka National Museum Consortium of Musical Culture in Moscow holds the following manuscript scores:
+The Russian National Museum of Music in Moscow holds the following manuscript scores: